pitergrifer/scrollable.js/README.md

 scrollable.js by Bogdan Danileichenko (@piter_grifer)

-scrollable.js - it`s prototype for vanilla JavaScript object.
+scrollable.js - its prototype for vanilla JavaScript object.
 New methood obj.scrollable() can generate custom scroll bar on HTML element.
 With scrollable.js you can use you own scrolle, which you can stylezed and customize the behavior to fit your needs and preferences.